jlcarr/LeetCode/README.md

 - **Memory**: 16.7 MB
 - **Solution**: This problem can be solved simply by performing the simulation directly of stacking the balls with either blue or red going first.
 A better solution is to just work out the math.

+### Problem 3201
+- **Name**: Find the Maximum Length of Valid Subsequence I
+- **Runtime**: 672 ms
+- **Memory**: 39 MB
+- **Solution**: If we rearrage terms in the equalities we can see that all the even values must be equal mod 2, and separately all the odd ones.
+We can go through all the possible even-odd possibilities, and run through the sequence keeping as many as possible and see which gives us the longest sequence.

 ## Resources
 - Blind 75 problem set: https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-100-LeetCode-Questions-to-Save-Your-Time-OaM1orEU
 - Sean Prashad's LeetCode patterns: https://github.com/SeanPrashad/leetcode-patterns